Geotechnical Engineering Project

 A4.
 To incorporate design tools, such as standards and software, in the formulation of solutions to real problems, and to explore the limitations of these tools.

 A5.
-To be able to communicate outcomes at a professional level, both verbally and as a report.
+To be able to critically analyse and communicate outcomes at a professional level, both verbally and as a report.

 - Identify feasible solutions to an integrated problem

 - Identify potential difficulties and consider planning issues

 - Philosophies for site investigation and developing geotechnical site models

 - Analysis and design of geotechnical structures including soil retaining systems, water exclusion/retention structures, deep and shallow foundations, slope stabilisation and strategies for environmental contaminant investigation and remediation

 - Student teams are encouraged to maintain a design time sheet/diary in which all members sign off weekly on work done by each individual and time taken to complete that work.
 The diary may be submitted with the final report.

 - Students are invited to attend a series of seminars by practising engineering specialists and academics on specific topics related to their projects.

 - Students are required to undertake a formal review of the work carried out by a fellow group member.